FloresFelipe/systemlink-api-demo/README.md

 This project connects to **SystemLink** via HTTP using the `nisystemlink-clients` Python API.
 It demonstrates how to interact with the **TestMonitor**, **File**, and **Product** APIs for failure analysis and visualization.

-The Jupyter notebook included in this project is based on the example from the NI SystemLink Enterprise GitHub repository.
+The Jupyter notebook included in this project is based on the example from the [NI SystemLink Enterprise](https://github.com/ni/systemlink-enterprise-examples/blob/main/Script%20Analysis%20Examples/Test%20Data%20Analysis/Failure_Pareto_Result_Analysis.ipynb) GitHub repository.
+The difference is that in this version we use the new nisystemlink-clients module.

 ## 📁 Files Included

 - `Failure_Points_Root_Analysis.ipynb` — Jupyter notebook for failure points root analysis.
-- `requirements.txt` — List of required Python dependencies.
+- `uv.lock` — List of required Python dependencies that can be installed using UV.
+- `requirements.txt` - list of required python dependencies if you want to install them using pip.

 ## 🧠 Script Overview